Review: Tribute act The Smiths Ltd brought real Morrissey magic to The Lemon Tree at their Aberdeen show

-Stop me if you think that you’ve heard this one before, but the Smiths Ltd are without a doubt the closest that you can get to seeing the real thing – without risking a restraining order.
+Stop me if you think that you’ve heard this one before, but the Smiths Ltd are without a doubt the closest that you can get to seeing the real thing.

 A buzzing crowd of fans, who let’s face it, have definitely been on the Smiths wagon since the 80s, stamped, clapped and whooped with just as much vigour as if they were seeing the real deal – and that friends, is how you know you have a truly great tribute act on your hands.